 In this paper, the researchers included large groups from the United States and Europe for analysis.
 The total number of people studied was over half a million.
 The researchers have a nice, under 2 minute video explaining their results here.

 The Next Step

-The next step is to separate the consumption of fresh meat from the consumption of injected meat.
+The next step for researchers is to separate the consumption of fresh meat from the consumption of injected meat.
 This will be more difficult since most consumers are unaware of the difference.
 The usual food frequency questionnaires will not provide reliable results.
 A more creative approach will be needed to determine the potassium sodium ratio of the meat consumed by research participants.

 Until studies begin to include the potassium and sodium content of the diet given to their research participants, studies about meat will have a difficult time to discover the true culprit in meat contributing to hypertension, cardiovascular disease and stroke.
-They will not succeed in determining if one of the other additives in meat also contributes, or only the potassium sodium ratio of the meat contributes to the problems attributed to meat.
+They will not succeed in determining if one of the other additives in meat also contributes, or if only the potassium sodium ratio of the meat contributes to the problems attributed to meat.

 Where To Find Tables Of Potassium Sodium Ratios In Beef And Processed Meats

-Your can find tables with potassium sodium ratios of meats, processed and unprocessed, as well as other foods by clicking the “Links to Food Potassium Tables” tab at the top of this page.
+You can find tables with potassium sodium ratios of meats, processed and unprocessed, as well as other foods by clicking the “Links to Food Potassium Tables” tab at the top of this page.
 Then click the link to the food group you are interested in.